Acts 3:1-10 · Acts · Updated April 25, 2026

 Interpretation and theological stakes

 In the Catholic tradition, this passage is interpreted as evidence that miracles are divine acts confirming the truth of the Gospel and the authority given to the apostles by Jesus.
-The Catholic reading underscores that the apostles' ability to perform such miracles is a sign of God's ongoing work in the world.
+The Catholic reading emphasizes that the apostles' ability to perform such miracles is a sign of God's ongoing work in the world.
 The emphasis in Acts 3:6-7 on healing "in the name of Jesus Christ of Nazareth" suggests that the apostles are conduits of divine grace, acting with the authority given to them by Jesus.
 This interpretation sees miracles as affirming the continuity of God's intervention in human history through the Church.

 Continue reading with a Scholar plan